schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: smartComponentPoleMapping

 		Maps this layer to the poles on the interpolation axes of the Smart Glyph.
 The dictionary keys are the names of the :class:`GSSmartComponentAxis` objects.
 The values are 1 for bottom pole and 2 for top pole.
-Corresponds to the 'Layers' tab of the glyph's 'Show Smart Glyph Settings' dialog.
+Corresponds to the 'Layers' tab of the glyph’s ‘Show Smart Glyph Settings’ dialog.

 		Also see https://glyphsapp.com/tutorials/smart-components for reference.